saphyron/HypeCrawler/README.md

     + MYSQL_USER        - Username to MySQL-database.
     + MYSQL_PASSWORD    - Password to MySQL-database.
     + MYSQL_DATABASE    - Name of database.
-    + SCRAPER           - Mode in which the program will run (all, jobindex, careerjet)
+    + SCRAPER           - Mode in which the program will run. (all, jobindex, careerjet)

 ## API Reference